 Our undergraduate programs develop future practitioners and teachers in the field of Kinesiology.
-We offer a four year Bachelor of Science (B.S.) degree in Kinesiology for undergraduate students, with the option to pursue a specialized concentration in Physical Education and Health Teacher Education leading to K-12 licensure.
-Students graduating with a Bachelor’s degree in Kinesiology can go on to careers in sport coaching, strength and conditioning, exercise instruction, personal training, cardiac rehab, mental skills training, sports medicine, and physical education and teacher education, and health professions.
+We offer a four year Bachelor of Science (B.S.) degree in Kinesiology for undergraduate students, or a four year B.S. degree in Physical Education and Health Teacher Education (PEHTE) leading to K-12 licensure.
+Students graduating with a Bachelor’s degree in Kinesiology can go on to careers in sport coaching, strength and conditioning, exercise instruction, personal training, cardiac rehab, mental skills training, and sports medicine.
+Students graduating with a Bachelor’s degree in PEHTE can go on to careers in teaching, athletic directors, principals, and professions working with children.
 A Bachelor of Science in Kinesiology also offers a pathway to further studies at the graduate level.

 Kinesiology undergraduate students begin their professional lives with a strong foundation of core knowledge, technical skills, and practical experience with faculty mentorship to guide them.
 Program of study tracks assist students in identifying the appropriate coursework and practical hands-on experiences that will best position them for their careers or future graduate studies.

 This major prepares students for careers in preventive and rehabilitative exercise and fitness, and serves as a pre-professional program of study with a focus on exercise and sport science that also encompasses other fields of science (biology, chemistry, physics, health, nutrition, and pharmacology).
 Nearly all of the major courses are taught by faculty.